 - 1. We show respect for self and others - 2.
 We show respect for our own property and the property of others - 3.
-We show respect other students and their learning - 4.
+We show respect to other students and their learning - 4.
 We are kind and willing to help others - 5.
 We follow instructions from staff immediately - 6.
-We walk quietly in the school building - 7.
+We walk quietly in the school building and when lining up in the school yard - 7.
 We show courtesy and good manners - 8.
 We try to use respectful ways of resolving difficulties and conflict - 9.
 We ask permission to leave the classroom/school. - 10.
 We do our best in class - 11.
 We take responsibility for our own work and actions - 12.
 We wear the appropriate uniform. - 13.
-We follow our Healthy Eating Policy. - 14.
-Homework must be completed or at the very least the pupil can show a reasonable attempt has been made to complete homework.
+We follow our Healthy Eating Policy.

+14. Homework must be completed or at the very least the pupil can show a reasonable attempt has been made to complete homework.